7 Unusual and Interesting Places to Visit in Pokhara, Nepal

 While this shaky and narrow bridge is not for the faint-hearted, it provides a breathtaking and authentic glimpse of the city’s bucolic outskirts.
 Theoretically, the bridge can hold around 700 people at the same time, albeit usually, there are no more than 20 people crossing it at any given moment, including occasional motorcyclists.

-If you wish to complement your precarious bridge crossing with the nearby secluded nooks, then the Phewa hydroelectric power station is a charming place to explore.
-An insanely long dilapidated staircase, sandwiched between the power plant’s two water pipes, leads to the hidden downhill Summer Falls, a series of strong water streams that cascade through a forested cliff directly into a swimmable natural pool.
+If you wish to complement your precarious bridge crossing with the nearby secluded nooks, the Phewa hydroelectric power station is a charming place to explore.
+An insanely long, dilapidated staircase, sandwiched between the power plant’s two water pipes, leads to the hidden downhill Summer Falls, a series of strong water streams that cascade through a forested cliff directly into a swimmable natural pool.

 Pokhara Hanging Bridge